-It’s estimated that 65% of all new school starters are in this position.
-This owes to the dizzying technification underway in almost every possible sector.
+Because of the non-stop impact of new technologies, it’s estimated that 65% of all new school starters are in this position today.
 The question is: do new grads have the skills necessary to succeed in this changing world?

 Mind the gap

-A CareerBuilder survey found that just 20% of companies feel their graduates are arriving ‘ready to go’, i.e. fit for the job.
-Graduates naturally need room for development, but there’s one worrisome aspect to all this: it’s not their technical expertise that’s in doubt.
+A CareerBuilder survey found that just 20% of companies feel their graduates are arriving ‘ready to go’.
+In other words, a perfect fit for the job.
+Yes, graduates naturally need room for development, but there’s one worrying aspect to all this: it’s not their technical expertise that’s in doubt.
 Instead, it’s their soft skills.
-What many elite sports coaches call the ‘intangibles’.
+What many top sports coaches call the ‘intangibles’.

 Hard skills will always be in demand.
-A visionary coder or engineer will be worth their weight in gold, regardless of soft skills.
-However, as automation is predicted to absorb vast numbers of tasks, qualities like flexibility, curiosity and emotional intelligence are increasingly valuable.
+A visionary coder or engineer will generally be in demand, regardless of their soft skills.
+But, as experts predict that automation will absorb thousands of common workplace tasks, qualities like flexibility, curiosity and emotional intelligence become increasingly valuable.

 Styles of education

-Overhauls are underway at many institutes to assure students (and parents!) that, upon paying those princely fees, they’ll be ready for an uncertain job market.
+So now, overhauls are underway at many institutes to assure students (and parents!) that, upon paying those princely fees, they’ll be ready for an job market that’s now more uncertain than ever.
 These include increased coverage of digital and soft skills – something hiring managers will surely welcome.

-It’s clear that companies able to keenly assess soft skills – those “intangibles” – will be best-placed to secure the talent befitting the future of work.
-Right now, however, you might be asking yourself:
+It’s clear that companies able to keenly assess soft skills – those “intangibles” – will be best-placed to find and hire they people they need to be successful as work continues to change.
+But you might be asking yourself at this point:

-“How can I measure a candidate’s soft skills gap, and make the right decision?”
+“How can I measure a candidate’s soft skills, and make the right hiring decision?”